LoKI: Low-damage Knowledge Implanting of Large Language Models: Ablation Studies

-As presented in Table \ref{tab:ablation_kva}, when the top 1\% of high-contribution vectors are suppressed, there is a significant performance decline, with an average degradation of 36.73\%.
+We use Llama3.1-8B-Instruct to validate if KVA can effectively attribute the contribution of knowledge vectors to general tasks.
+We compare two suppression strategies (i.e., zeroing the corresponding weights) with the base model using the same benchmarks in the Experiments section: \begin{itemize} \item \textbf{S-H/L}: Suppresses the top $q$\% knowledge vectors that appear most frequently with the \textbf{highest}/\textbf{lowest} attribution scores (expected to \textbf{significantly}/\textbf{minimally} degrade performance if KVA correctly identifies critical vectors). \end{itemize} As presented in Table \ref{tab:ablation_kva}, when the top 1\% of high-contribution vectors are suppressed, there is a significant performance decline, with an average degradation of 36.73\%.
 In contrast, the performance gap between the two suppression strategies is \textbf{25.38\%}, which indicates significant differences and supports the accuracy of KVA.